thegooddocsproject/templates/README.md

 There's a guideline in technical writing that most information falls into one of these categories, and that the information types need to be consolidated as much as possible, rather than mixed together.
 It makes sense to categorize the templates according to these types, because your writing most likely calls for chunks of information that can be categorized this way.

-When writing your documentation, it helps to think about three things.
-Fortunately, all of the templates mention these factors.
+When writing your documentation, it helps to think about the following.

 * Who you are writing for
 * What they will be trying to acomplish when they read the documentation